3liz/lizmap-documentation/en/source/introduction.rst

 * QGIS Server allows you to easily publish 3 types of standardized Web Services Geographic:

-  * Install Qgis Server on a server
+  * Install QGIS Server on a server
   * Configure properties of Geographic Web Services
-  * Copy and paste the Qgis project and data files
+  * Copy and paste the QGIS project and data files
-  * Qgis Server and Qgis Desktop share **the same rendering engine**
+  * QGIS Server and QGIS Desktop share **the same rendering engine**

 .. image:: MEDIA/introduction-comparison-qgis-web.png
    :align: center